nataliawunder/BurpFlow/README.md

 - **Only manually added flows will persist in projects**
   To save sequential flows, manually add them to a flow before leaving a project
 - **Do not clear or delete the Proxy History**
   Proxy IDs only show for manually added requests.
 If you delete the history, IDs in BurpFlow will no longer match those in the Proxy tab.
-The Proxy ID setting may be toggled on or off in the Configuration Tab.
+The Proxy ID setting may be toggled on or off in the Configuration Tab
-- **Ensure a flow is selected and highlighted in blue** in the sidebar when selecting or right-clicking a request.
+- **Ensure a flow is selected and highlighted in blue** in the sidebar when selecting or right-clicking a request
   The action may not occur if the flow is not highlighted

 ---